bozdoz/wp-plugin-quote-tweet/readme.txt

 * First Version.
 Select text to see Twitter prompt.

 == Upgrade Notice ==

+= 0.5 =
+Right-click doesn't hide selection; popup show/hide is more accurate with delayed checks for selection; added addEventListeners for all events.

 = 0.4 =
 Fixed issue where popup didn't show up on some sites due to z-indexing; added retina support.